 - In the Hitman: Blood Money level "You Better Watch Out", a woman wearing a Sexy Santa Dress can kill 47 if he doesn't take care of her beforehand.

 - No More Heroes: Bad Girl is a young woman who wears a pink frilly dress and high heels.
 She's also an Ax-Crazy maniac who beats people to death with a baseball bat.

-- Phoenix Wright: Ace Attorney: Dahlia Hawthorne is a delicate-looking and very feminine young woman (she wears a pink dress and a matching parasol and summons pink butterflies as a sign of her purity.
+- Phoenix Wright: Ace Attorney – Trials and Tribulations: Dahlia Hawthorne is a delicate-looking and very feminine young woman (she wears a pink dress and a matching parasol and summons pink butterflies as a sign of her purity).
 She's actually a serial murderer and master manipulator who uses her feminine charms and skill at poison to commit crimes.

 - Helen Narbon of Narbonic is a super-girly Mad Scientist.
-She is heavily associated with the color pink and heart icons, wear pink glasses and loves cutesy things like kittens and gerbils- particularly when she's able to mutate them into adorable abominations of mad science to take over the world and destroy her enemies.
+She is heavily associated with the color pink and heart icons, wears pink glasses, and loves cutesy things like kittens and gerbils- particularly when she's able to mutate them into adorable abominations of mad science to take over the world and destroy her enemies.

 - Foster's Home for Imaginary Friends: Nemesis is a supervillainess imaginary friend based around femininity to contrast with Imaginary Man's masculinity.
 As such, she has a motif of hearts, flowers (which are Imaginary Man's weakness), and the color pink, and her crimes revolve around forcing a feminine touch on traditionally masculine settings through vandalism.
-Subverted in that she's a Jerk with a Heart of Gold engaged in a friendly Sibling Rivalry with her "brother" Imaginary Man.
+Subverted in that Nemesister is a Jerk with a Heart of Gold engaged in a friendly Sibling Rivalry with her "brother" Imaginary Man.